Endoscopy

 You need to fast for eight hours before your upper endoscopy.
 Usually, this means scheduling your procedure for the morning and not eating after midnight the night before.

 Be sure to tell Dr. Kamran about the medications you take.
 For your safety, you may need to stop certain medications, including blood thinners, for a few days before the procedure.
 If you have a chronic condition, such as diabetes, and can’t stop your medication, Dr. Kamran provides special instructions to prepare for the test.
+Before the procedure, you receive a numbing spray in your throat, as well as an intravenous pain reliever and sedative.
+This allows you to be comfortable during the procedure.
+You may feel some pressure as the endoscope passes into your throat, but the procedure shouldn’t be painful.

 The procedure usually lasts 15-30 minutes.
 Because of the sedatives, it’s not safe to drive afterward.
 Be sure to arrange for a ride home.
+To schedule an endoscopy at Arlington Gastroenterology Services, call or use the online booking tool today.